Phase I Clinical Study definition

 More Definitions of Phase I Clinical Study

-Phase I Clinical Study means a human clinical study in any country conducted in accordance with good clinical practices (“GCPs”) in a small number of healthy volunteers or patients designed or intended to establish an initial safety profile, pharmacodynamics or pharmacokinetics of product, or that would otherwise satisfy the requirements of 21 CFR §312.21(a) or any successor regulation thereto or foreign equivalents.
+Phase I Clinical Study means a clinical study conducted in accordance with good clinical practice ("GCP") in a small number of healthy volunteers or patients designed or intended to establish an initial safety profile, pharmacodynamics or pharmacokinetics of Product.

 Phase I Clinical Study means a study of a Licensed Product in human subjects with the endpoint of determining initial tolerance, safety or pharmacokinetic information in single dose, single ascending dose, multiple dose and/or multiple ascending dose regimens.